 (3) These updates could conflict with the statements you present to the Court and hurt your case.

 (4) Increase your privacy settings so that individuals you do not know cannot access your personal information.

-At Houston Injury Lawyers, we believe in strict management of your case which involves reading all emails before they are sent to insurance companies, reviewing text messages, pulling clients off social media sites so no material can be used against them.
-And certainly we ask our clients to check with us first before posting social media content so that it cannot be used against them later.
+At Houston Injury Lawyers, we believe in strict management of your case, which involves reading all emails and social media posts.
+It also includes reviewing text messages and pulling clients off social media sites.
+And indeed, we ask our clients to check with us before posting social media content so that the bars cannot use it against them later.
 The client’s entire case gets prepared swiftly and effectively to obtain finality.
 This approach ensures nothing is left to chance.

 The lawyers at Houston Injury Lawyers, PLLC, can help you navigate this issue and answer any questions that you may have.
-If you would like to speak to someone about your situation or for a free consultation, call our office at (713) 366-HURT (4878)—Tip the Balance in Your Favor.
+If you want to speak to someone about your situation or for a free consultation, call our office at (713) 366-HURT (4878)—Tip the Balance in Your Favor.